prashantk01/weather-web-server-nodejs/README.md

     # this server, you can host on local only till now.

-    # it will ask for address from client side and will fetch api details from localhost url.
+    # it will ask for address from client side and will fetch api details from heroku deployed server.